srhartono/highsenshmm/README.md

 ExampleZNF420_top1B_pos.wig
 ```

-Then run Pipeline.pl on the tet file, for example:
+Then run Pipeline.pl on the text file, for example:

-`./Pipeline.pl FILES.txt`
+`./Pipeline.pl FILES.txt > FILES.log`

+If there is a green SUCCESS then it's successful, otherwise send me the FILES.log file

 This will produce 1 peak file per sample and a combined peak file `output.peak`.
 For example, the above will produce: